EdwinRodger/MyMangaDataBase/README.md

 I tested MMDB on WSL which is basically linux environment in windows and the program is working fine on my end but I expect it to be buggy or worst, completly broken on actual linux system.
 If thats the case, open an issue on github and I will try to fix it.

-I used mangaupdates.com website to scrape a little bit of data like description, author name, genre etc. You can find the code [here](/src/manga/web_scraper.py)
+I used mangaupdates.com website to scrape a little bit of data like description, author name, genre etc. You can find the code [here](/src/manga/web_scraper.py).
+To lower the load on server, there is a [2-5 seconds sleep](https://github.com/EdwinRodger/MyMangaDataBase/blob/fa60e6e694b9740a529b9d0be53e0d60e2f7e051/src/manga/routes.py#L153) between requests.

-I didn't learned javascript yet and that is why this project doesn't have js in it and every function is done in python
+I didn't learned javascript yet and that is why this project doesn't have any JS in it and every function is done in python using routes.